EmptyBlueBox/Introduction_to_Database_Systems-clj-2024Spring-PKU/README.md

-# Introduction_to_Database_Systems-clj-2024Spring-PKU

-## Intro

-这是北京大学数据库概论课程的相关内容仓库，包括
+# Introduction to Database Systems Repo

+This is a repo for Introduction to Database Systems course in Peking University, 2024 Spring, by Prof. Chen Lijun.

-1. 课程课件
+1. Slides
-2. 课程笔记
+2. Course notes
-3. 课程作业
+3. Homeworks